DylanScottCarroll/WTATrailFinder/README.md

 ## Things to keep in mind:
 * All of the urls need to begin with https://www.wta.org as copy+pasted from a browser
 * Some WTA pages aren't for trails and thus don't have all of the data points.
 These pages cannot be parsed by the program and will cause it to crash.
 I am working on a fix for this.

+## Todo:

+* Include description in csv sheet
+* Calculate driving distance from a given point